 Colour Scheme 2: Lively Gold and Blue Living Room

-With a style described by interior designer Jeff Schlarb as “cool, comfortable and unpretentious”, the owners of a modern San Francisco residence wanted something apart from the ordinary (but not overbearing) for their first home.
+Interior designer Jeff Schlarb describes blue living rooms as “cool, comfortable and unpretentious”, the owners of a modern San Francisco residence wanted something apart from the ordinary (but not overbearing) for their first home.
 To satisfy their brief, the designer found a balance by installing an otherworldly gold-flecked and blue living room wallpaper by Area Environments into this relaxing living room-dining room space.
 The wallpaper laid the foundations for the living room’s layered blue colour palette from its subtle blue rug by Kravet to pop-y turquoise drapes.
 Contrast is introduced via colour (in the form of quilted dining chairs in a textured golden fabric) and line – a structured Arteriors floor lamp and brass-inlay coffee table contrast the wallpaper’s organic lines.

 Image Credit: Kirsten Kelli